Current project status

 - Pre-consultation: Could include approaching interest groups and specialists, producing scoping and issues papers, finalising terms of project

 - Consultation: Likely to include consultation events and paper, making provisional proposals for comment

 - Policy development: Will include analysis of consultation responses.
 Could include further issues papers and consultation on draft Bill

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-This project is split into three phases, with review points between phases.
+This project was split into several phases.
 The first phase, a scoping exercise including a consultation which ended on 17 September 2012, was completed with the publication of our scoping report on 11 December 2012.

 Area of law